nogizhopaboroda/iponmap/README.md

 IpOnMap is a CLI application that visualises geoip data on the world map using awesome nodejs dashboard library [blessed-contrib](https://github.com/yaronn/blessed-contrib).

-Try it, feel yourself a real hacker or CIA agent.
+Try it, feel yourself a real hacker.

 **Demo:**